aterchin/static-routing-starter/README.md

 `bower install`

 Then run `gulp serve` in your root directory to launch the project in your browser.
 If "use_host" is set to `false` in the **config.yml** file, you will see the static sample html page instead of your twig templates.
+If you don't want to change any config settings and bypass browserSync, just run `gulp watch` which will autocompile all your files anyways.

 ---